 Start Off with A Glass (or Two) of Water

 Water makes up roughly 80% of your brain tissue, so it’s no surprise that our daily water intake plays a important role in brain power.
 Stay hydrated throughout the day, and you’re brain will be equipped to function 100%.
 But skip the water, and the brain will start making cuts too, beginning with memory, focus, and mood.
 Ever feel irritable, distracted, and unable to remember what you ate for dinner the night before?
 That could be your body telling you that you’re not getting all the H2O you need.

 In the morning especially, it’s important to re-hydrate with a glass or two, to replenish what was lost overnight.
 (I find it helpful to leave a glass/bottle on my nightstand to serve as a little reminder!)

 “Drinking water is like washing out your insides.
 The water will cleanse the system, fill you up, decrease your caloric load and improve the function of all your tissues.” – Kevin R. Stone

 Not a fan of drinking water?
 Try infusing it with some fruit, or simply pop in a slice of lemon.
 Fun fact: Lemon juice can improve digestive health, boost brain function and reduce stress (thanks to the potassium), and promote healthier skin (thanks to the antioxidants)!
 Plus, the scent alone can help improve concentration and lift your mood!

 Need a little extra boost of energy (sans the jitters and coffee-crash)?
 Try an energizing mix-in!
-I’ve been using Optimum Nutrition®’s Performance Energy lately – I love it because it doubles as my morning pick-me-up and pre-workout fuel, with caffeine (from green coffee and green tea leaves), and 3 grams of amino acids.
-It also adds some flavor to my water (love the watermelon one!). 😉
+I’ve been using Optimum Nutrition®’s Amino Energy lately – I love it because it doubles as my morning pick-me-up and pre-workout fuel.
+It also adds some flavor to my water (love the watermelon one!).

 Get Your Body Moving